 Peace of Mind for Caregivers:

-- Panic buttons for seniors or individuals with disabilities provide peace of mind to family members or caregivers, knowing that their loved ones have a means of calling for help if needed.
+- Panic buttons for seniors or individuals with disabilities provide peace of mind to family members or caregivers, knowing their loved ones can call for help if needed.

 -